anzejarni/emergency-ventilator/README.md

-# Emergency Ventilator
+# Emergency Ventilator C

+*CURRENT STATE: Project definition*

 Is a response to the COVID-19 coronavirus response in 2019-2020 for the urgent global need for medical ventilators.
 This software can be used and modified freely for non-commercial use under the GPL v3 license.

-*CURRENT STATE: Project definition*
+Code is written in C so it is suitable for most microcontrollers.

 Please be aware that it is very much still a work in progress and any help would be much appreciated:
 - Pulmonologists / doctor with experience of ARDS / ventilators